This is what Nikolas Cruz's life in jail is like

 One deputy noted he "avoids eye contact" and "looks downward with blank stare."
 Another said he has "good eye contact with people speaking to him."

-He ate all of his lunch and refused to come out of cell for recreational time.
+He ate all of his lunch and refused to come out of his cell for recreational time.

 While speaking to his attorneys, he appeared to be "coherent," a deputy said.
 "Inmate was also observed smiling and giggling."